 POSITION: Access Technology Specialist

-LightHouse for the Blind and Visually Impaired, headquartered in downtown San Francisco, is looking for a full time Access Technology Specialist to fill a valued role in our growing organization.
+LightHouse for the Blind and Visually Impaired, headquartered in downtown San Francisco, is looking for a full time Access Technology Specialist to fill a valued role in our growing Access Technology Team.

 The LightHouse for the Blind is a storied organization now employing 130 staff with an annual budget of approximately $17 million.
 Our new headquarters in downtown San Francisco is transit-friendly and is attracting worldwide notice for its progressive and innovative programming which helps blind people every day.
-We’re looking for an Access Technology Specialist who is responsible for providing technology assessments and training to blind and visually impaired students both one-on-one and in group workshops.
-Specialists work with each student to define learning goals, present material in a clear and comprehensive manner, and document instruction in the LightHouse database.
-Specialists stay current on the latest access technology, and the accessibility of mainstream apps, in order to provide high-quality assessments to students.
+We are looking for an Access Technology Specialist is responsible for providing technology assessments and training to blind and visually impaired students both one on one and in group workshops.
+Specialists work with each student to define learning goals, present material in a clear and comprehensive manner, and document instruction in the Lighthouse database.
+Specialists stay current on the latest access technology, and the accessibility of mainstream apps, to provide high quality assessments to students.
 Specialists work on Lighthouse consulting projects in the areas of accessible design and user research.